“Catherine is lovely. She has a warm and approachable manner about her. She is very professional and very calm and measured in her advocacy”

 Catherine has a lot of experience in case cases, and is instructed on behalf of parents, wider family members and the child/children.
 She also regularly acts in applications for special guardianship and placement orders.

 Catherine frequently acts in cases where there are allegations of non-accidental harm to children, sexual, physical or emotional abuse or neglect.
 She is particularly valuable in cases where there are also ongoing criminal proceedings as she has a strong background in both jurisdictions.
+She is also instructed in cases where there are overlapping criminal proceedings dealing with the family and children law elements which arise.
+In the last year, she has acted in the family proceedings relating to the murder of Bernadette Walker by her stepfather, and those relating to the killing of Christopher Higgs by his partner Charlie Stevenson.

 Catherine has a compassionate approach and is very good at managing vulnerable clients and witnesses, guiding them sensitively through the court process.